dariye/personal-goals/happy-moments/2017-moments.md

 movement.
 It was delightful learning to listen and consciously speaking to be understood as debating these issues can get hairy quite instantly.

+# 02/20/2017

+Had an early start to President's day!
+Nothing like an early morning with coffee and some thought.

+Caught with Jeph for coffee and really good conversation and then India, and finally Saskia.
+I love anything with good, deep conversation.
+And today has been near perfect.
+I didn't get to complete the nextjs + contentful starter I've been working on but hey it was a fulfilling day.